pdf-association/pdf-issues/docs/32000-2-2020/clause12.md

 <p class="location">Change the paragraph before Table 162 as follows:</p>

 <p>
-The optional <b>Threads</b> entry in the document catalog dictionary (see 7.7.2, "Document catalog dictionary") holds an array of thread dictionaries ("Table 162 — Entries in a thread dictionary") defining the document’s articles.
+The optional <b>Threads</b> entry in the document catalog dictionary (see 7.7.2, "Document catalog dictionary") holds an array of thread dictionaries ("Table 162 — Entries in a thread dictionary") defining the document's articles.
 Each individual bead within a thread shall be represented by a bead dictionary ("Table 163 — Entries in a bead dictionary").
-The thread dictionary’s <b>F</b> entry shall refer to the first bead in the thread; the beads shall be chained together sequentially in a doubly linked list through their <b>N</b> (next) and <b>V</b> (previous) entries.
+The thread dictionary's <b>F</b> entry shall refer to the first bead in the thread; the beads shall be chained together sequentially in a doubly linked list through their <b>N</b> (next) and <b>V</b> (previous) entries.
 In addition, for each page on which article beads appear, the page object (see 7.7.3, "Page tree") shall contain a <b>B</b> entry whose value is an array of indirect references to the beads on the page, in <del onMouseEnter="mouseEnter(this)" data-issue="320" data-iso="approved">drawing</del><ins onMouseEnter="mouseEnter(this)" data-issue="320" data-iso="approved">reading</ins> order.
 </p>